stacykeago/Fake-news-detection-system/README.md

 # Fake-news-detection-system

-* Define the question
+1. Define the question
 * The metric for success
 * The experimental design taken.
-* # Read and explore the given dataset
+2. Read and explore the given dataset
-Define the appropriateness of the available data to answer the given question.
+* Define the appropriateness of the available data to answer the given question.
+3. Exploratory Data Analysis
-### Find and deal with outliers
+* Find and deal with outliers
-### Find and deal with Anomalies
+* Find and deal with Anomalies
- Find and deal with missing data within the dataset Perform univariate, bivariate and multivariate analysis recording your observations.
+* Find and deal with missing data within the dataset
+4. Perform univariate, bivariate and multivariate analysis recording your observations.
-Performing regression analysis
-Incorporate categorical independent variables into your models.
+* Incorporate categorical independent variables into your models.
-Check for multicollinearity
+* Check for multicollinearity
-Provide a recommendation based on your analysis.
 Create residual plots for your models
 Assess heteroskedasticity using Barlett's test.
-Multiple Linear Regression Quantile Regression Ridge Regression Lasso Regression Elastic Net Regression Dataset glossary
+Multiple Linear Regression Quantile Regression Ridge Regression Lasso Regression Elastic Net Regression
+* Provide a recommendation based on your analysis.
+* Dataset glossary